orionprotocol/sdk/README.md

 const { orderId } = await simpleFetch(orionUnit.orionAggregator.placeOrder)(
   signedOrder,
-  false // True if you want place order to "internal" orderbook.
-If you do not want your order to be executed on CEXes or DEXes, but could be filled with the another "internal" order(s).
+  false // True if you want to place order to "internal" orderbook.
+If you do not want your order to be executed on CEXes or DEXes, but could be filled with other "internal" order(s).
 );
 ```